 On top of your stand goes the bottom board.
 One side should have four pieces of wood, or cleats, running around the outside.
 The other should have three.
 Place it so the one with three is facing up, and the open end is pointing in the direction you want to be forward.
 This is your bee’s entrance.
 Check the balance of your stack so far making sure it doesn’t tip or rock.
 If it does, now is the time to adjust, not when it’s full of lots of honey and angry bees.

 Next comes your boxes, which will form your hive’s body.
 If you have multiple boxes of different depths put the biggest one down first.
 This is called a deep (or deep super).

 - Make sure the grooves on the outside have the flat side pointing down, so they can be used as handles.

-- Line the back corners up with the bottom board - the front of the bottom board should stick out a few inches.
-This is the landing board, the bees’ front porch where they’ll take off and land.
+- Line the back corners up with the bottom board – the front of the bottom board should stick out a few inches.
+This is the landing board and the bee’s front porch where they’ll take off and land.

 Your kit might include just the one box.
 If that’s the case, skip down to the inner cover.

 If you have another deep box, put it on top of the first and fill it with frames.
 This will be your second hive body.

 If you have a smaller box, this will be used for honey.
 You don’t need to add it now, since your bees will lay eggs and build comb first before they start making honey.
 You can put it on now if you want to, though.

 Before you add your honey super, see if you have a queen excluder.
 Not all beekeepers use them and many are really against them.
 It’s a thin metal grating that you lay between your hive body and your honey super.